 Example: energy-saving lamp instead of conventional light bulb.
 Energy-saving lamps reduce energy costs and are often left on longer precisely because of their lower power consumption.
 As a result, the energy savings are significantly lower than expected.

-Example: A consumer invests in an energy-efficient kitchen.
-From the energy costs saved, he treats himself to a plane trip to the other side of the world.
+Example: A family invests in an energy-efficient kitchen.
+From the energy costs saved, they treat themselves to a plane trip to the other side of the world.

 What does the rebound effect mean in the context of sustainability and environmental protection?